Indian company law: 2020 amendment bill

-A bill (88 of 2020) to amend the Companies Act was introduced in the Lok Sabha on 17 March, by Finance Minister Nirmala Sitharaman, received the President's assent, and was announced on 28 September 2020.
+A bill (88 of 2020) to amend the Companies Act, 2013 was introduced in the Lok Sabha on 17 March, by Finance Minister Nirmala Sitharaman, received the President's assent, and was announced on 28 September 2020.
 It decriminalized minor offenses (eliminating imprisonment as a consequence for over 46 offenses defined by the Act), permitted direct listing of Indian companies in certain foreign jurisdictions, added a new chapter for producer companies, and created exemptions to several requirements.
-These included setting up CSR committees and carry-forward mechanisms (previously set out in section 135 of the 2013 Act) and filing of NBFC resolutions with the Registry of Companies (previously set out in section 117 of the 2013 Act).
+These included setting up CSR committees and carry-forward mechanisms (previously set out in section 135 of the Companies Act, 2013) and filing of NBFC resolutions with the Registry of Companies (previously set out in section 117 of the Companies Act, 2013).
 It also provided the framework for exempting specific classes of companies and securities from the definition of "listed companies".

 2020 Companies Fresh Start Scheme

 Under this scheme introduced by the MCA, between 1 April 2020 and 30 September 2020, defaulting companies were provided a one-time opportunity to perform a "fresh start" and make their defaults good by filing belated documents (including annual returns and financial statements) without payment of any fee other than the normal statutory fee.
 Companies were, furthermore, provided some immunity to prosecution.
-Inactive companies were also permitted to obtain the status of a "dormant company" under section 455 of the Companies Act 2013.
+Inactive companies were also permitted to obtain the status of a "dormant company" under section 455 of the Companies Act, 2013.

 The Companies (Amendment) Ordinance 2018

-On 13 July 2018, the MCA assembled a committee to review specific terms of reference for the offenses under the Indian Companies Act 2013.
+On 13 July 2018, the MCA assembled a committee to review specific terms of reference for the offenses under the Companies Act, 2013.
 The committee was directed by the authority to make its report public within 30 days of its first meeting; accordingly, the committee furnished the report on 14 August 2018.
 Some amendments recommended for immediate implementation included: